big city

 Your insurance provider may also require a doctor's prescription for the prosthetic device and documentation from a specialist in prosthetics or orthotics.
 Additionally, you may need to provide proof of your income and financial need.

-To be eligible for prosthetic leg insurance coverage through most major insurance providers, a medical practitioner must justify that the device is "medically necessary."
+To be eligible for prosthetic leg insurance coverage through most major insurance providers, a medical practitioner needs to justify that the device is "medically necessary."

 Prosthetic Care Exclusions

-The prosthetic devices covered by Medicare do not include:
+The prosthetic devices covered by Medicare don’t include:

 • Cosmetic breast implants